National Gallery of Victoria: 20th century

 The gallery's collection was built from both gifts of works of art and monetary donations.
-The most significant, the Felton Bequest, was established by the will of Alfred Felton and from 1904, has been used to purchase over 15,000 works of art.
+The most significant, the Felton Bequest, was established by the will of Alfred Felton and, from 1904, has been used to purchase over 15,000 works of art.

-Since the Felton Bequest, the gallery had long held plans to build a permanent facility; however, it was not until 1943 that the State Government chose a site, Wirth's Park, just south of the Yarra River. £3 million was put forward in February 1960 and Roy Grounds was announced as the architect.
+Since the Felton Bequest, the gallery had long held plans to build a permanent facility; however, it was not until 1943 that the State Government chose a site, Wirth's Park, just south of the Yarra River. £3 million was put forward in February 1960 and, Roy Grounds was announced as the architect.

 In 1959, the commission to design a new gallery was awarded to the architectural firm Grounds Romberg Boyd.
-In 1962, Roy Grounds split from his partners Frederick Romberg and Robin Boyd, retained the commission, and designed the gallery at 180 St Kilda Road (now known as NGV International).
-The new bluestone clad building was completed in December 1967 and Victorian premier Henry Bolte officially opened it on 20 August 1968.
-One of the features of the building is the Leonard French stained glass ceiling, one of the world's largest pieces of suspended stained glass, which casts colourful light on the floor below.
+In 1962, Roy Grounds split from his partners, Frederick Romberg and Robin Boyd, retained the commission, and designed the gallery at 180 St Kilda Road (now known as NGV International).
+The new bluestone clad building was completed in December 1967, and Victorian Premier Henry Bolte officially opened it on 20 August 1968.
+One of the features of the building is the Leonard French stained-glass ceiling, one of the world's largest pieces of suspended stained glass, which casts colourful light on the floor below.
 The water-wall entrance is another well-known feature of the building.

 In 1997, redevelopment of the building was proposed, with Mario Bellini chosen as architect and an estimated project cost of $161.9 million.
-The design was extensive, creating all new galleries leaving only the exterior, the central courtyard and Great Hall intact.
+The design was extensive, creating all new galleries while leaving only the exterior, the central courtyard and Great Hall intact.
 The plans included doing away with the water wall, but following public protests organised by the National Trust of Victoria, the design was altered to include a new one slightly forward of the original.
-During the redevelopment, many works were moved to a temporary external annex known as 'NGV on Russell', at the State Library with its entrance on Russell Street.
+During the redevelopment, many works were moved to a temporary external annex known as 'NGV on Russell', at the State Library, with its entrance on Russell Street.